openshift-labs/learn-katacoda/gitops/getting-started/03-deploying-sample-application.md

 ![bgd](../../assets/gitops/bgd.png)

-You can setup Argo CD to automatically correct drift by editing the `Application` manifest.
+You can setup Argo CD to automatically correct drift by setting the `Application` manifest to do so.
 Example:

 ```yaml
 spec: